Purchases made through links earn us a small commission, at no extra cost to you.

-On my first trip to Versailles 15 years ago, I didn’t get a chance to explore the gardens as much as I wanted to.
+On my first trip to the Palace of Versailles 15 years ago, I didn’t get a chance to explore the property as much as I wanted to.
 I think this is true for a lot of people.
 They visit the palace, walk down to the Fountain of Latona, maybe going as far as the Fountain of Apollo, and then head out to their next destination.
 I get it- there’s only so much time on vacation.
 But by rushing off, people are missing out on some of the best parts of Versailles.

 The Grand Trianon

-In 1963, President Charles de Gaulle ordered renovations so that it could be used as a guesthouse for French Presidents and foreign officials.
+In 1963, President Charles de Gaulle ordered renovations of the Grand Trianon so that it could be used as a guesthouse for French Presidents and foreign officials.
 The northern wing of the palace is still used today for presidential functions.